 So, with that understanding, we come to realize that God is everything and everything is God.
 Is God guilty of misdeeds?
 Can he possibly have ‘mercy’ on himself?
 I think not.
 God is, in fact, Perfect Love which means he cannot possibly reject any part of himself.
 Remember, we are God’s children—he is ‘our substance’— he makes up our essence’.

 Religions, in general, and the three Abrahamic religions, specifically, have attempted to control us by making us feel ‘guilty’ for being God’s normal creatures.
 In so doing, they have fostered divisiveness, hostility, and above all, mental (emotional) illness.
-At one time, that mental illness grew so bad to prompt G Rattray Taylor, in his very thorough and astute book, Sex in History, to describe Medieval Europe as ‘one giant cesspool of psychosis’.
+At one time, that mental illness grew so bad as to prompt G Rattray Taylor, in his very thorough and astute book, Sex in History, to describe Medieval Europe as ‘one giant cesspool of psychosis’.
 That condition has improved somewhat in modern times for one reason only— young people are ignoring such foolishness.
 However, the world is still chocked full of middle aged and older neurotics and psychotics generated by guilt driven religion.
 If you have not already done so, you could relieve much of your guilt by reading my three philosophy books.
-Wilderness Cry-a scientific and philosophical approach to understanding God and the universe, Peace in Spirituality, and Provocative Catholic— Amazon-Kindle, and email@example.com.
+Wilderness Cry-a scientific and philosophical approach to understanding God and the universe, Peace in Spirituality, and Provocative Catholic— Amazon-Kindle, and firstname.lastname@example.org.
 Also, it Is likely that many of you may not have read my little book, Growing Up in Fancy Farm Kentucky.
 I believe you would truly enjoy it.